ryanstew95/ryanstew95/README.md

 - 👋 Hi, I’m Ryan Stewart
-- 👀 I’m interested in video editing, animation, and coding
+- 👀 I’m interested in coding, video editing, and animation
-- 🌱 I’m currently learning web development with lighthouse labs
+- 🌱 I’m a recent graduate of Lighthouse Labs for web development
 - 📫 How to reach me via email at ryanstew17@gmail.com